 A vet scanning a dog for microchips

 In the U.K., its mandatory to microchip your dog.
-Therefore the following organizations offer free dog microchipping:
+These organizations offer free dog microchipping:

 In the US, your local shelter can offer low-cost or even free microchipping services – as well as these locations: